There's Something Holy Out There

 Unexpected Metaphors for God

 The Bible is packed with a vast range of metaphors for God, only a few of which tend to be used in Christianity.
 Award-winning author and professor Lauren Winner explains how engaging often overlooked divine metaphors can open up new avenues for spiritual growth.

 Reading the Bible as Poetry

 What if we thought about the Bible not as a story but as a poem?

-Old Testament professor Brent Strawn explores how reading Scripture as poetry can transform the way we understand its content, complexity, and candor.
+Old Testament professor Brent Strawn explores how reading Scripture as poetry can transform how we understand its content and function.